sanyaade-iot/staging-blog/_posts/2014-05-12-subscribe-and-hackster.md

 That way, D3 stays low most of the time, but it goes high while the button is pressed.

 The code simply listens for D3 to go high and publishes "light-up" when it does.
-The `last` variable is just used to debounce the button, making sure we don't rapidly publish lots of events on the rising edge.
+The `last` variable is used to debounce the button, making sure we don't rapidly publish lots of events on the rising edge.
-The `ready` variable ensures only one event per button press.
+The `ready` variable ensures only one event per button press—you have to release the button before `ready` becomes true again.

 Here's a video of it working.
 The Spark Core on the right publishes; the one on the left subscribes.